OofMon2301/2023-UNI-Vault/2023/Semester 1 2023/MATH1050/Chapter 5 - Matrices.md

 The transpose of $A$ is usually denoted by $A^T$.

-## 5.6 Identity and inverse matrices
+## 5.6 Identity and Inverse Matrices

 In the multiplication of real numbers, the number 1 plays a special role because $1 \cdot k=k\cdot 1 = k$ for all real numbers $k$.
 In matrix multiplication, this role is played by the identity matrix.